Chicago Hit and Run Lawyer

 Hit-and-runs bring a different kind of grief and frustration for its victims and their families than other types of car accidents.
 Even as they attempt to recover from severe injuries and seek to collect insurance compensation, surviving hit-and-run victims must live with the distressing knowledge that the perpetrator may never be brought to justice.

 Such an emotional burden can compound the trauma of the accident, impeding physical recovery and leading overwhelmed victims or their families to accept less than they deserve when dealing with insurance companies – or wind up empty-handed.
+That’s why it’s so important to contact an experienced Chicago hit and run lawyer if you or a loved one has been injured this way.

 What to Do after a Hit-and-Run Accident